 \section{Introduction}

 X-ray Computed Tomography (CT) has played a vital role in medicine since its discovery in the 20th century.
-Unlike X-Ray Scan, CT images are volumetric images that are obtained from many 2D projections and allow view on soft tissue.
-CT is widely used in diagnosis of serious illnesses such as cancer, pneumonia and the epidemic virus Covid-19.
+Unlike X-Ray scans, CT data are volumetric images that are obtained from many 2D projections and allow a view on soft tissue.
+CT is widely used in the diagnosis of serious illnesses such as cancer, pneumonia, and the epidemic virus Covid-19.

-CT imaging modality is based on the Radon Transform of X-ray projections.
-The most traditional technique for reconstruction of image is Filtered Back Projection (FBP) which is based on Inverse Radon Transform \cite{6499235} and shows sufficient results on enough signal to noise ratio and projections.
+The most traditional technique for reconstruction of a CT image is filtered back projection (FBP) which is based on inverse Radon transform \cite{6499235} and provides sufficient results when full-dose CT is used.
 However, CT has an inevitable cancer-causing drawback, ionizing radiation.
-In order to reduce the radiation dose of CT imaging, either the number of projections or the tube current is decreased which results in an ill-posed problem on the reconstruction of image.
+In order to reduce the radiation dose of CT imaging, either the number of projections or the tube current is decreased which results in an ill-posed problem on the reconstruction of an image.

 The iterative techniques have been suggested to solve ill-posed problems and reconstruct higher quality images \cite{andersen1984simultaneous,gordon1970algebraic}.
-Since iterative methods achieve successful results, they are combined with regularization and regularized iterative methods are proposed.
-The regularized iterative methods determine a prior knowledge to the problem and perform the image reconstruction.
-The traditional prior knowledge for CT image reconstruction is total variation (TV) \cite{sidky2008image} and deep image prior is a trending approach \cite{zhang2013iterative,lempitsky2018deep}.
-Also, there are studies that work on sinogram domain to improve the quality with regularized iterative models \cite{wang2006penalized}.
+Since iterative methods achieve successful results, they are combined with regularization, and regularized iterative methods are proposed.
+The regularized iterative methods determine a prior knowledge to the image reconstruction problem and one of the traditional prior knowledge for CT image reconstruction is total variation (TV) \cite{sidky2008image}.
+Besides, there are studies that work on the sinogram domain to improve the quality with regularized iterative models \cite{wang2006penalized}.

 In addition, deep learning (DL) models have become a trending solution to inverse imaging along with many optimization problems such as classification \cite{kumar2015lung}, segmentation \cite{skourt2018lung,cciccek20163d} and reconstruction \cite{jin2017deep, zhu2018image,8950464,chen2017low,xie2019deep,adler2018learned,7950488}.
+Although the DL techniques are based on network training, deep image prior iteratively approaches the inverse image problem by using the randomly-initialized neural network as prior knowledge \cite{lempitsky2018deep,zhu2018image}.
 As in the regularized iterative models, there are deep learning networks that can operate both in the sinogram and image domain \cite{zhu2018image,8950464,adler2018learned}.